czbiohub/packer-images/README.md

 0. create a branch
     * In the command line, you can type `git checkout -b [branch name]`
 0. copy an existing image file, e.g. `anaconda-example.json`
+    * Unless you have a good reason to avoid doing so, start from `czbiohub-anaconda-*` or an image deriving from there.
+That way you'll have a standardized environment for running scripts, installing tools, etc.
 0. change "ami_name" and "ami_description" to something descriptive
     * For personal images, use the convention [USERNAME]-ami-name-[DATE].
 See `anaconda-example.json` for a template.
     * Shared images should start with `czbiohub`.